Does Drinking Water After a Massage “Flush Toxins?”

-IF you have ever questioned your massage therapist as to why you should drink water after a massage, you may have been told something about removing toxins such as lactic acid and metabolic waste from your system.
+IF you have ever questioned your massage therapist as to why you should drink water after a massage, you may have been told something about removing or flushing toxins such as lactic acid and metabolic waste from your system.
 This myth simply is not true.
 Massage and drinking water just does not work this way.
-And more and more articles (like this one²) and research is debunking this myth.
+And more and more articles (like this one²) and research are debunking this myth.
 In fact, massage can potentially stir up toxins, albeit a small amount, much in the same way that exercise can.
-These toxins, like most others occurring in the body, are generally miniscule and are naturally excreted, via sweat, urination, defecation, and-in the case of illness-through vomiting.
+These toxins, like most others occurring in the body, are generally minuscule and are naturally excreted, via sweat, urination, defecation, and-in the case of illness-through vomiting.

 So why SHOULD you drink more water after a massage?

 Water provides several essential functions to keep us all going¹:

 A vital nutrient to the life of every cell, acts first as a building material.